verrazzano/verrazzano/README.md

    - `./install/4-install-keycloak.sh`
 6. (Optional) Install some example applications - see below for details.

-> **NOTE**: This alpha release of Verrazzano is intended for installation in a single OKE or Kind cluster.
+> **NOTE**: This alpha release of Verrazzano is intended for installation in a single OKE or Oracle Linux Cloud Native Environment (OLCNE) cluster.
 You should only install Verazzano in a cluster that can be safely deleted when your evaluation is complete.

 ## Deploying the example applications